pinkdragon1000/StorminTheCastle2/data/blog/posing-heads-with-stable-diffusion.md

 ### Afterword

 This is a very rich space to explore and I have a ton of other related research ideas.

-Three months ago I knew nothing about Stable Diffusion.
-[Jeremy Howards's](https://twitter.com/jeremyphoward) latest course, ["From Deep Learning Foundations to Stable Diffusion"](https://www.fast.ai/posts/part2-2022.html) gave me not only an intuition about how this technology works but also imparted a strong foundational knowledge of its inner workings.
-I highly recommend it.

-During his course, Jeremy started cranking out piece-by-piece a new "experimental" machine learning library called miniai.
-I used miniai to train the model that I described in this article.
+I used miniai, a new "experimental" machine larning framework from [@jeremyphoward](https://twitter.com/jeremyphoward) to train the model that I described in this article.
 It's super flexible and its modest size make it a great platform for experimentation.

 #### References

 [1] [Mid-U Guidance: Fast Classifier Guidance for Latent Diffusion Models](https://wandb.ai/johnowhitaker/midu-guidance/reports/Mid-U-Guidance-Fast-Classifier-Guidance-for-Latent-Diffusion-Models--VmlldzozMjg0NzA1) by Jonathon Whitaker 2023

-For all commercial inquiries, please contact [sales@liquidthought.com](mailto: sales@liquidthought.com)
+For all commercial inquiries, please contact [sales@liquidthought.com](mailto:sales@liquidthought.com)